Writing to the Analytic Tradecraft Standards for Intelligence Analysis II

 Who Should Take This Course

-Anyone interested in learning more (or gaining a refresher) about the Analytic Tradecraft Standards—particularly, an intelligence analyst working in either a Federal government agency or government contractor company.
+This online course is perfect for any professional interested in gaining new knowledge (or a refresher) about the Analytic Tradecraft Standards—particularly, intelligence analysts working in either Federal government agencies or government contractor companies.

 Prerequisites

-Analytic Tradecraft Writing for Intelligence (ICIC101), and Writing to the Analytic Tradecraft Standards for Intelligence I (ICIC103) are prerequisites for this course.
+The FedLearn courses, Analytic Tradecraft Writing for Intelligence (ICIC101), and Writing to the Analytic Tradecraft Standards for Intelligence I (ICIC103), are the prerequisites for this course.

 Course Certificate